-So you’ve researched an employer, tailored your application and scored an interview.
+So you’ve researched an employer, tailored your application and scored a job interview.
 Congratulations!

 But after the interview you anxiously wait by the phone to hear.... nothing!

-It’s not a great feeling to put in all that time and effort for an interview and not hear anything back from an employer, especially if it’s a job you really wanted.
+It’s not a great feeling to put in all that time and effort for a job interview and not hear anything back from an employer, especially if it’s a role you really wanted.

 Many employers do contact all unsuccessful candidates but some don't.
 What you must remember that the reasons these employers don’t contact unsuccessful candidates can have very little to do with you as an individual and everything to do with the employer.